Use the PACK command on an open database to recover unusable disk space.

 FOR tblname

-Specifies a particular table whose indices you want to PACK.
+Specifies a particular table whose indexes you want to PACK.

 INDEX

-Use this option to PACK all indices for the currently connected database.
+Use this option to PACK all indexes for the currently connected database.
 PACK INDEX is supported in multi-user environments.

 indexname